Ferroaxial order of the monolayer ice in martyite: Abstract

-MD simulations on the monolayer ice in martyite demonstrate how the randomly oriented water molecules start to form hydrogen bonds with their neighbours.
-The simulation details and movie are given in SM \cite{suppl}.
-In the simulation, we use the water model TIP4P/ICE \cite{10.1063/1.1931662} and design one layer of martyite, namely, the monlayer ice sandwitched by the ZnO$_4$(OH)$_2$ layers supported by the V$_2$O$_7$ pillars.
-All the structural parameters are taken from the XRD results.
-Water molecules interact with each other and with atoms of the framework via Lennard-Jones (LJ) and Coulomb potentials.
-Although no artificial constraints are imposed on the water molecules, their translational motions are naturally restricted to those around a honeycomb lattice site even at 300 K. No quantum effect on the dynamics of atoms is assumed in the MD simulations.
+MD simulations on the monolayer ice in martyite demonstrate how the randomly oriented water molecules start to form hydrogen bonds with their neighbors.
+The simulation movie is given in SM \cite{suppl}.
+In the simulation, we use the water model TIP4P/ICE \cite{10.1063/1.1931662} and design one layer of martyite, namely, the monolayer ice sandwiched by the ZnO$_4$(OH)$_2$ layers supported by the V$_2$O$_7$ pillars, where the structural parameters are taken from the XRD results.
+Water molecules interact with each other and with atoms of the framework via Lennard-Jones and Coulomb potentials.
+Although no artificial constraints are imposed on the water molecules, their translational motions are naturally restricted to those around a honeycomb lattice site even at 300~K. No quantum effect on the dynamics of atoms is assumed in the MD simulations.